What suncream is best for playing golf?

 What is SPF?

-However, SPF only measures UVB protection and doesn’t account for UVA rays, which also contribute to skin damage and aging.
+However, SPF only measures UVB protection, not UVA, which contributes to skin damage and premature ageing.

-To ensure comprehensive protection, choose a broad-spectrum sunscreen that guards against both UVA and UVB rays.
+To ensure comprehensive protection, choose a broad-spectrum sunscreen that blocks both UVA and UVB rays.

-The American Academy of Dermatology recommends an SPF of at least 30, blocking 97% of UVB rays.
+The British Association of Dermatologists recommends a minimum SPF of 30, which blocks 97% of UVB rays.

-Higher SPFs offer marginally better protection but are not significantly more effective against UVA radiation.
+Higher SPFs offer slightly better UVB protection but don’t provide significantly more defence against UVA.

 Waterproof and Sweatproof Sunscreen